Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 router.add(templateEngine: StencilTemplateEngine())
 ```

-The router will now use a `StencilTemplateEngine()` for rendering templates. you can use multiple template engines in one file and `router.setDefault(templateEngine: StencilTemplateEngine())` can be used to set the default.
+The router will now use a `StencilTemplateEngine()` for rendering templates.
+You can use multiple template engines in one file and `router.setDefault(templateEngine: StencilTemplateEngine())` can be used to set the default.

 ### Adding a route for the template
-We will define a new route for our server which we will use to return the formatted html.
+We will define a new route for our server which we will use to return the formatted HTML.
 This is done using Kitura 1 style routing with request, response and next.
 We will render the .stencil file and add this to the response.

 1. Add a Kitura 1 style GET route for "/foodtracker".